 Host a Zombie Apocolypse

-Whether you're a fan of The Walking Dead or not, zombies have been having a bit of a moment in pop culture for quite some time now.
+Whether you're a fan of The Walking Dead or not, zombies have been having a moment in pop culture for quite some time.
 What better way to celebrate Halloween than with a spooky zombie theme party?
 Think finger foods (pun intended) meant to look like severed body parts, creepy cocktails, and scary costumes.
 Have guests choose between dressing as survivalists or the zombies themselves.

-As far as décor goes, consider a zombie art wall featuring portraits of the famous undead; use cardboard and an X-Acto knife to carve up zombie arms and have them protrude from room corners, windows, and stair railings; and create an Instagram photo corner—a sheet splattered with "blood" and moody lighting should do the trick.
+As far as décor goes, consider a zombie art wall featuring portraits of the famous undead; use cardboard and an X-Acto knife to carve up zombie arms and have them protrude from room corners, windows, and stair railings.
+You could also create an Instagram photo corner—a sheet splattered with "blood" and moody lighting should do the trick.

 Bring In the Fall Harvest